brson/brson.github.com/worklog.md

 _This contains much of my open source activity since 2015.
 Some of my work is not public, and there are some gaps here from 2017-2019._

+# 2021-08-01

+- Clock in (Solana)
+- 1:52 PM
+- Wrote more docs for RpcClient
+- 2:24 PM
+- Clock out (Solana)
+- Clock in (Solana)
+- 3:05 PM
+- Wrote more docs for RpcClient
+- 3:28 PM
+- Clock out (Solana)

 # 2021-07-31

 - Clock in (Solana)